International Employment Myths & Opportunities

 This panel will cover funding options for overseas internships and research opportunities, for both undergraduate and graduate/professional students.
 Representatives of several U-M funding offices will provide information, and you will be able to meet with them individually.

-Fireside Chat on Global Careers in Engineering & Technology
+Fireside Chat on Global Careers in Engineering and Technology

 Have you ever considered working abroad?
 Come to this fireside chat to learn more about international careers and internships from employers and students with experience working abroad.
 This event will feature company representatives who will share their experiences working internationally.
-In addition, several current engineering students will be on hand to speak about their international work experiences.
+In addition, several current engineering students will be on hand to share their international internship experiences.
 Gain insight on how to find these opportunities and what it is really like to work abroad.
 You will also have the opportunity to ask questions and network in a casual environment.
 Light refreshments will be served.
-Please RSVP to attend.
-List of participating companies as well as RSVP will be available HERE from Monday, September 16th.

 Teaching & Volunteering Abroad